-Our Story:To tell our story, we ask you to imagine that your 26-year-old daughter has been suffering with life threatening addiction issues for the past 6 years.
+Our Story:Imagine that your 26-year-old daughter has been suffering with life threatening addiction issues for the past 6 years.
 Your 3-year-old grandchild often stays at your house.
-Your family has been in constant turmoil and arguments about how to help.
+Your family has been in constant turmoil and argues about how to help.
 They accuse you of enabling her.
-Finally the day comes with she decides to get help.
+Finally, the day comes when she decides to get help.
 You are so excited.
 You start calling local treatment centers for help.
 She had insurance, but used her benefits last year when she checked into a $30,000 a month facility.
 Unfortunately, she relapsed 60 days after being there, and she still owes them $10,000 for the deductible.
 After several calls, you lose hope as everyone turns you down.
-Dejected you pray for someone to help your little girl.
+Dejected, you pray for someone to help your little girl..

 About Sober Living America

 - 2002, Sober Living America (SLA) was formed as a 501c3 nonprofit, to provide food and clothing (basic needs) to Peachford clients - services which are now provided by community partners.